How many licensed drivers are there in the US?

 How many Uber drivers are there?
 How many Uber drivers in the US?

-If you need to know how many Uber drivers there are, Uber claims 5 million worldwide as of the 4th quarter of 2020.
+If you need to know how many Uber drivers there are, in 2022 Uber claimed there were 5.4 million monthly active drivers and couriers worldwide.
 Drivers are in 69 countries.
 That’s up from 2018 when Uber said there were 3 million Uber drivers around the world, in 65 countries.

 The Ride Share Guy estimated there were between 1.5 and 2.5 million Uber drivers in the US in 2019.
 Cnet estimated 1 million Uber drivers in the US in 2019.